 Many North Carolina vineyards once grew tobacco instead of grapes, and Dobbins Creek is a prime example.
 Throughout the 1950s, the King family grew tobacco here, and it wasn’t until 2002 that grapevines took up root in the soil.
 Ram Cat Red, a blend of estate-grown merlot, cabernet sauvignon and cabernet franc, reflects the nickname locals bestowed on this rural area.
 One of the winery’s newest additions is a Provence-style dry rosé.
 The log cabin tasting room showcases hickory flooring, a fireplace made of stone quarried in nearby Morganton and a bar covered in wild cherry wood harvested on the property.

 3 Shadow Springs Vineyard

 3 Shadow Springs VineyardHamptonvilleSee on map

 Just west of Interstate 77, Shadow Springs Vineyard is the project of a former corporate executive who transformed this piece of old tobacco land into a vineyard.
-French vinifera and French-American hybrids go into 18 different wines.
+French vinifera and French-American hybrids go into about 20 different wines.
 The stately tasting room overlooks the vineyard grounds.
 Tasting bars are located upstairs and downstairs, and a patio offers space for outdoor sipping.
 The wine list includes heavy-hitting reds, such as cabernet sauvignon and a Bordeaux blend, as well as stainless-steel-fermented chardonnay and seyval blanc.
-Those with a sweet tooth will enjoy the strawberry “shortcake” wine and Dark Shadow, a dessert wine that resembles a chocolate-covered cherry.
+Those with a sweet tooth will enjoy the strawberry “shortcake” wine and Dark Shadow, a dessert wine that resembles a chocolate-covered strawberry.

 4 Windsor Run Cellars